phaistos-networks/TANK/tank_encoding.md

 We now support 'sparse bundles', where we encode information in the bundle header and the bundle message headers(if necessary) so that messages in the set are explicitly identified with a sequence number, as opposed to being implicitly identified based on a relative base sequence number(see above).
 This is required in order to support compactions and mirroring (a tank-cli feature).
-Regular applications should never produce sparse bundles (via TankClient::produce_with_base() method) and sparse bundlesa are properly handled by the client.
+Regular applications should never produce sparse bundles (via TankClient::produce_with_base() method) and sparse bundles are properly handled by the client.
 Support for sparse bundles increased the complexity of the encoding and the client, but I think it's worth it, considering one only need to write the client one(and make sure she's got it right), while reaping the benefits of the tight encoding forever.

-We will ammend this document to reflect those requirements.
-This will likely not happen soon because there is no immediate need for it, and from an informal survey, we found out that users of Kafka and other such systems overwhelmingly do not need nor take advantage of compactions.
-It will be support though eventually.

 #### Design Goals